 Organised by the Energy Innovation Centre, the UK Energy Innovation Awards celebrate and provide a platform for pioneering small businesses and individuals to promote the technologies and ideas that have the potential to shape our energy future.

 The awards have the backing of energy leaders from across the UK’s gas, electricity and offshore renewables sectors – all of whom are committed to identifying new technologies that have the potential to benefit customers, increase efficiency and improve health and safety.

-The sixth annual awards take place at the Hilton Manchester Deansgate on Thursday April 28th 2016, hosted by comedian and actor, Hugh Dennis.
+The sixth annual awards took place at the Hilton Manchester Deansgate on Thursday April 28th 2016, and the winners can be viewed here.

 We are looking for technologies, innovations or products that improve the management or detection of issues within electricity network assets (e.g. corrosion, damage, potential failure, operational status), make asset replacement or refurbishment easier, reduce running or capital costs, improve management information or increase asset life.